cep21/healthcheck_nginx_upstreams/doc/README.txt

     context: *location*

     description: Display the health checking servers' status by HTTP.
-This directive is set in the http block.
+This directive should be set in the http block.

 Installation
     Download the latest version of the release tarball of this module from